Greg Landsman: Healthcare

-In 2023, Landsman introduced the Making Insulin Affordable for All Children Act, which aimed to cap insulin costs at $35 per month for individuals aged 26 and younger with private insurance or Medicaid.
+Landsman has supported lowering prescription drug costs and increasing transparency in pharmaceutical pricing.
+In 2023, he introduced the Making Insulin Affordable for All Children Act, which aimed to cap insulin costs at $35 per month for individuals aged 26 and younger with private insurance or Medicaid.
 In 2024, he introduced the Medicare PBM Accountability Act to increase transparency by requiring pharmacy benefit managers to disclose profits and address pricing discrepancies.

 Law enforcement

 In 2023, Landsman co-introduced the bipartisan Enhancing COPS Hiring Program Grants for Local Law Enforcement Act, alongside Representatives Emilia Sykes, Mike Carey, and Max Miller.
 The bill proposes allowing law enforcement agencies to use federal grants for recruitment and retention bonuses.

+Foreign policy

+Landsman was one of just four House Democrats who initially supported the second Donald Trump administration's decision to launch the 2026 Iran war.

 Personal life

 Landsman lives with his wife, Sarah, and their two children in Mount Washington, a neighborhood on Cincinnati's east side.